Jawadban/workout-app/README.md

     === Project Setup

     First, let's associate this project directory with a Firebase project.
-    You can create multiple project aliases by running firebase use --add, but for now we'll just set up a default project.
+    You can create multiple project alises by running firebase use --add, but for now we'll just set up a default project.

     ?
 What Firebase project do you want to associate as default?
 Example app (example-app-fd690)